If you or someone you love has been injured in a Denver dog bite accident, the law firm of Kane Dulin McQuinn Young is here to help.

 Why Do Dogs Bite?

-According to the American Veterinary Medical Association (AVMA), a dog does not have to be inherently mean-spirited or vicious to bite a human, dog, or another animal.
+According to the American Veterinary Medical Association (AVMA), a dog does not have to be inherently mean-spirited or vicious to bite a human, dog, or other animals.

 Dog bites can occur as a reaction to any of the following situations: